indexity-io/orientdb-stress/README.md

 A Docker based stress testing tool for [OrientDB](https://github.com/orientechnologies/orientdb).

-This tool was primarily designed for OrientDB developers to observe the behaviour of the a distributed (muli-node) database under various stress conditions (e.g. restarting, crashing).
+This tool was primarily designed for OrientDB developers to observe the behaviour of the a distributed (multi-node) database under various stress conditions (e.g. restarting, crashing).

 ## Version Compatibility